How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 Educational Events:

-Many companies organize events large and small to show their employees how to green their lives at work and at home.
+Many companies organize events to show their employees how to green their lives at work and at home.
 Online events took off following COVID.
 Educational webinars have proven especially popular, and we believe they will continue to remain an important tool since these virtual online sessions have the potential to reach more people across different corporate campuses.

 A spin-the-wheel game at an Earth Day fair organized by Great Forest attracted young and old.